 It is a challenge to measure the true speed of a WiFi network because a slow device can impact other clients on the access point.
 If you plan to use WiFi for asset interactions, perform a speed test from multiple clients simultaneously to evaluate the throughput.

 The bottom left of the diagram depicts two devices connected to the corporate network through independent channels.
 Therefore, each device can avail a minimum speed of 10 Mbps and 100 Mbps.

 The computer displayed at the right has a limited upstream to the corporate network over a VPN with a speed of 1 Mbps.
 The user experience for the 1Mbps connection is vastly different from the user experience over the 1Gbps connection.
 Depending on the size of the assets users interact with, their VPN uplink may be inadequate for the task.

 Topology of the corporate network

-Designing the topology of the AEM environment requires detailed knowledge of the system configuration and how the network is connected within the user environment.
+Designing the topology of the Experience Manager environment requires detailed knowledge of the system configuration and how the network is connected within the user environment.

-The dispatcher shares it's 100Mbps connection with two entities, the outside world and the AEM instance.
+The dispatcher shares it's 100Mbps connection with two entities, the outside world and the Experience Manager deployment.
 For simultaneous upload and download operations, you should divide this number by two.
 The attached external storage uses a separate connection.

-The AEM instance shares it's 1Gbps connection with multiple services.
+The Experience Manager deployment shares it's 1Gbps connection with multiple services.
 From a network topology perspective, it is equivalent to sharing a single channel with different services.